MCFpy/mcf/docs/source/index.rst

 Installation Guide
 ------------------

 The current **mcf** version is compatible with Python 3.12.
-For the installation you proceed in different ways.
+For the installation you can proceed in different ways.

 You can install the package from PyPI using: